chenhao-ye/adw/README.md

 - For predicate `init`, all you want is some system-wide setting; it doesn't matter whether it is initialized for uFS or ext4.
 - For `build`, you want to specify whether build with uFS's APIs or ext4's APIs
-- For `run`, you want to specify not only specify uFS or ext4 but also which input traces to feed (suppose we have three traces collected from YCSB, named as `ycsb-a` to `ycsb-c`)
+- For `run`, you want to specify not only uFS or ext4 but also which input traces to feed (suppose we have three traces collected from YCSB, named as `ycsb-a` to `ycsb-c`)

 This model gives us the tree-like structure below.
 Every node on this tree is either a predicate (`init`, `build`, `run`) or a target (e.g. `leveldb`, `ufs`, `ycsb-c`, etc).
 Predicates are in a linear relationship with each other (e.g. `init` is before `build`), and targets are in a hierarchical relationship (e.g. `ufs` is under `leveldb`).